 Gyeongju is South Korea’s primary historical pilgrimage site.
 Besides the burial mounds there are dozens of Korean Buddhism temples (known as the Jogye Order) and traditional buildings.
 Bulguksa, a UNESCO-listed temple, is an exquisite example of architecture from the Silla’s golden age, and is still home to many monks today.
 The large number of devotees who visit sites such as this around Gyeongju bears witness to the enduring importance of Buddhism in the lives of many Koreans.

 These traditional influences can also be found in Gyeongju’s excellent culinary scene, which is celebrated for its healthy, delicious dishes.
-No trip is complete without trying ssambap, which utilises numerous banchan (side dishes).
+No trip is complete without trying hanjeongsik, which utilises numerous banchan (side dishes).
 Normally anything you order in Korea will come with three to five banchan on small plates to share.
 There are many types of banchan, including variations of the ubiquitous kimchi, dried white bait and even pickled lotus root.
-Ssambap is a collection of roughly twenty different banchan, which accompany a set house special of the day, such as galbi or bulgogi.
+Hanjeongsik is a collection of roughly twenty different banchan, which accompany a set house special of the day, such as galbi or bulgogi.

 Things to Do